Crunk Muzik

 "Crunk Muzik" is a song by rapper Jim Jones from his debut studio album On My Way to Church.
 It was produced by The Blackout Movement and features rappers Juelz Santana and Cam'ron.
 It was also featured on The Diplomats' album, Diplomatic Immunity 2.

 Music video

 The video for the song, released in late 2004, based on the 1970s film The Warriors, features a gang of men in masks and rollerblades, wielding metal chains.
 It also shows minister Benjamin Chavis preaching to the gang with a group of well-dressed, young black men.
 Also, a scene in the video features a brash, unkempt, and heavily accented French man tapping two empty Sizzurp bottles together, yelling "Dipset, come out and play!
 Dipset, come out and play!"
+Rapper Remy Ma also makes a cameo in the video.